ed-syspertec/Virtel/docs/manuals/virtel/Virtel460CS/Customization.rst

 CLI-90
 ^^^^^^

 Update the CLI-90 Applist Transaction to invoke the customization by adding an option field with your [key name], for example level3.
-In the example below the value CLIENT has been used.
+In the example below the value CLIENT has been used as the option.

 |image79|